 - Interactive sound books or stuffed animals with music

-Musical toys encourage babies to explore sounds by pressing buttons or shaking.
-They also support memory and language skills.
-Soft musical toys combine comfort with gentle sounds, making them perfect for quiet play or bedtime.
+Musical toys let babies explore sounds by pressing buttons or shaking them.
+They also help with memory and language.
+The musical toys are cozy and play gentle sounds, making them great for quiet time or bedtime.

 Parents should choose musical toys with: